GregStanton/proposal-rmf-engine/README.md

 ### Stroke attributes

 * The `strokeWeight()` vertex attribute resizes the profile so the maximum dimension of its bounding box matches the provided weight.
-It’s an absolute resizing function, to complement the relative `sweepSliceScale(scale)`.
+It’s an absolute resizing function, to complement `sweepSliceFactor(factor)`.
 * The `strokeJoin()` vertex attribute supports the exact same options that are currently available for paths in the p5.js API.
 * The `strokeCap()` attribute also supports the same options that are currently available.
 In the case of a round cap, a rotational sweep is performed.
 The `ROUND` option is the same as `HORIZONTAL_ROUND`, which rotates over a horizontal axis.
 The other option is `VERTICAL_ROUND`.